 He is a qualified adult trainer and holds a BAdmin (International Relations), a BAdmin (Hons) (Public Administration), a MAdmin (Public Administration) and a DLitt et Phil (Political Studies).

-Christopher is the lecturer for the Development of Strategy, Risk & Compliance, Enterprise Risk Management and Corporate Accountability: Meetings & Disclosure papers.
+Christopher is the lecturer for the Development of Strategy and Risk & Compliance papers.